-On June 21, 2010, the Corporation acquired all the issued and outstanding stock of Specialist Electronics Services Ltd. ("SES") for £15.0 million (\$22.1 million), net of cash acquired.
-Under the terms of the Share Purchase Agreement, the Corporation deposited £1.9 million (\$2.8 million) into escrow as security for potential indemnification claims against the seller.
-The escrow amount will be held for a period of twenty-four months, provided that 50% of the escrow will be released after twelve months subject to amounts held back for pending claims.
+On June 21, 2010, the Corporation acquired all the issued and outstanding stock of Specialist Electronics Services Ltd. ("SES") for £14.3 million (\$21.2 million), net of cash acquired.
+Under the terms of the Share Purchase Agreement, the Corporation deposited a portion of the purchase price into escrow as security for potential indemnification claims against the seller.
+In accordance with the terms of the Share Purchase Agreement, in June 2011, one-half of the escrow was released with no holdback for pending claims.
 Management funded the purchase from a combination of cash generated from foreign operations and the Corporation's revolving credit facility.